The Body Snatcher (1945 film)

 The Body Snatcher is a 1945 American horror film directed by Robert Wise, based on the 1884 short story of the same name by Robert Louis Stevenson.
 Philip MacDonald adapted the story for the screen, and producer Val Lewton, credited as "Carlos Keith", modified MacDonald's screenplay.
 The film stars Boris Karloff as John Gray, a cab driver who moonlights as a grave robber, and later murderer, to illegally supply Dr. MacFarlane (played by Henry Daniell) with cadavers for his classes, and makes mention of Burke, Hare, and Dr. Knox, in reference to the West Port murders of 1828.
 Alongside Karloff and Daniell, the film's cast includes Russell Wade, Edith Atwater, and Bela Lugosi.
-It was the last film in which both Karloff and Lugosi appeared.
+It was the last film in which both Karloff and Lugosi appeared together.

 Plot

 In Edinburgh in 1831, Mrs. Marsh brings her paraplegic daughter, Georgina, to see Dr. Wolfe MacFarlane at his home, where he has an office and an anatomy school.
 MacFarlane discovers a tumor pressing on Georgina's spinal cord, but insists he cannot perform the delicate operation to remove it because he is too busy teaching.
 After the Marshes leave, Donald Fettes tells MacFarlane that he cannot afford to continue his studies, so the doctor hires Fettes as his assistant.

 Fettes moves into MacFarlane's house.
 He is awakened one night when John Gray, a cab driver and body snatcher, delivers a corpse for MacFarlane's students to dissect.
-Although he says he would rather quit medicine than be involved with such ghoulish business, MacFarlane convinces Fettes of the importance of the work and that, due to restrictions upon which corpses can legally be used for dissection, medical schools must work with men like Gray.
+Although he says he would rather quit medicine than be involved with such ghoulish business, MacFarlane convinces Fettes of the importance of the work and that due to restrictions upon which corpses can legally be used for dissection, medical schools must work with men like Gray.

 At a pub, Gray, who calls MacFarlane "Toddy", gets MacFarlane to begrudgingly buy him a drink, telling Fettes he is an old friend.
 Fettes asks MacFarlane to reconsider operating on Georgina, and Gray seems to convince MacFarlane by making a threatening reference to "some private reasons" between them.
 When MacFarlane later tells Fettes that he does not really intend to help Georgina, as he does not have a cadaver to study, Fettes goes to Gray and asks him to procure another corpse.
-As guards have been posted at the cemeteries because he killed a dog during the last body-snatching, instead of digging someone up, Gray murders a young street singer.
+As guards have been posted at the cemeteries because he killed a dog during the last bodysnatching, instead of digging someone up, Gray murders a young street singer.

-Recognizing the singer, who he had seen alive after he left Gray, Fettes tells MacFarlane that Gray must have killed her.
-He wants to contact the police, but MacFarlane cautions him that, if a crime was committed, he would be an accomplice, and Fettes helps get the body ready for the students.
+Recognizing the singer, whom he had seen alive after he left Gray, Fettes tells MacFarlane that Gray must have killed her.
+He wants to contact the police, but MacFarlane cautions him that if a crime were committed, he would be an accomplice, and Fettes helps get the body ready for the students.
 The conversation is overheard by Joseph, the janitor at MacFarlane's school.